-Lucy Corin is the author of the short story collection The Entire Predicament (Tin House Books) and the novel Everyday Psychokillers: A History for Girls (FC2).
-The collection Over A Hundred Apocalypsesis forthcoming from McSweeney’s Books, and includes the story “Madmen".
-Stories have appeared in American Short Fiction, Conjunctions, Ploughshares, Tin House Magazine, New Stories From the South: The Year’s Best and a lot of other places.
-She’s a 2012 recipient of the American Academy of Arts and Letters Rome Prize, and an Associate professor at the University of California, Davis, where she teaches fiction writing and literature.
+Lucy Corin is the author of the novel Everyday Psychokillers: A History for Girls (2004), as well as the short story collections The Entire Predicament (2007) and One Hundred Apocalypses and Other Apocalypses (2013), the latter of which includes the story “Madmen.”
+Her stories have appeared in American Short Fiction, Conjunctions, Ploughshares, Tin House, and a lot of other places.
+She is a 2012 recipient of the American Academy of Arts and Letters Rome Prize and Associate Professor at the University of California, Davis, where she teaches fiction writing and literature.

-CA: What is important about reading and writing short fiction, in contrast to other genres (memoir, academic writing, journalism)?
+Cultural Anthropology: What is important about reading and writing short fiction, in contrast to other genres like memoir, academic writing, or journalism?

-The nature of the basic convention of fiction, "this never literally happened" allows for what I think of as an incredibly private, even sacred space, where you, as a reader/person can experiment with ideas that would be too dangerous--intellectually, emotionally, politically-- to really encounter or take seriously in non-fiction or real-life situations.
-A stark example is something like Lolita -- you can engage in the complexities of Humbert’s universe in a novel; in real life you’d have to simply condemn him as a preditor.
-Even with Lolita herself-- in the 'real world' she is reduced to being a victim and a victim only.
+Lucy Corin: The basic convention of fiction—this never literally happened—allows for what I think of as an incredibly private, even sacred space in which you as a reader can experiment with ideas that would be too dangerous (intellectually, emotionally, politically) to really encounter or take seriously in nonfiction or real-life situations.
+A stark example is a novel like Lolita: you can engage with the complexities of Humbert’s universe in a novel, while in real life you’d have to condemn him as a predator.
+The same is true of Lolita herself; in the real world she is reduced to being a victim and a victim only.
 In fiction she can be a multifaceted human being, glimpsed, if only in shards, through Humbert’s view of her.
-That mental exersion of having to work hard to see something that in real life or non-fiction might seem simple, obvious, or "easy" to see is profound and necessary, and is what art is for that nothing else in life can access.
+That mental exertion of having to work hard to see something that in real life or nonfiction might seem obvious or easy to see is profound and necessary.
+It is what gives access to, unlike anything else in life.
 You can play out dangerous ideas in fiction in a way that can help you understand what you really think about the world you live in and the choices you make about how to live within it.

 CA: What does fiction reveal about social worlds?

-Fiction is about the exploration of possibility-- it asks “what if? what if?" and that’s a form of cultural critique.
+LC: Fiction is about the exploration of possibility; it asks “what if?” and that’s a form of cultural critique.
 If you can’t imagine what could be different from your experience, you can’t really see the nature of your experience at all.

-CA: Your story “Madmen” utilizes the wonder, flippancy, and naivite of the teenage participant as a first-person guide through an invented rite of passage.
-In the “Madmen” ritual, the mentally ill are literally harnessed as a way to expose young adults to the wonders of being.
+CA: Your story “Madmen” uses the wonder, flippancy, and naivete of the teenage narrator as a first-person guide through an invented rite of passage.
+In the ritual, the mentally ill are literally harnessed as a way to expose young adults to the wonders of being.
 What attracted you to the theme of coming-of-age ritual and to the teenage voice?
-What is the relationship between the way that your story represents that voice and the ways that it is popularly represented?
+What is the relationship between the way that your story represents that voice and the ways it is popularly represented?